Friday, November 21, 2025

 someone without explanation.

-- Deep breaths that actually help me relax.
+- Deep breaths that do help me relax.

 I am currently reading...